Residual surface charge mediated near-field radiative energy transfer: A topological insulator analog: Results and discussion

-From this relation and Fig.~\ref{transmission_coefficients} we can easily understand the blueshift of the charge-induced resonance.
+From this relation and the Fig.~\ref{transmission_coefficients} we can easily understand the blueshift of the surface-charge-induced resonance.
 Because the evanescent waves with $\beta \approx 1/d$ dominate the heat flux between the slabs at a given distance $d$~\cite{SAB2010} we could chose a fixed value of $\beta = 1/d$ in the dispersion relation in Eq.~(\ref{dispersion_charge_mode}).
 It is then clear that when increasing $N$ the numerator has to increase as well to obtain $1/d$ which can be achieved by increasing $\omega$ (assuming that dispersion can be neglected in that frequency range) explaining the observed blueshift in the spectral HTC in Fig.~\ref{spectral_slab_Q}.
 Likewise, one can think of a vertical line in Fig.~\ref{transmission_coefficients} at $\beta = 1/d$ which is about 30 $\beta_0$ for $d = 100\,{\rm nm}$.
 The intersection point of that line with the dispersion relation marks the spectral position of the resonance.
 Then it is obvious from Fig.~\ref{transmission_coefficients} that the resonances are blue-shifted when increasing $N$.
+In addition to the charge number density $N$, we show the transmission coefficient for $d$ = 100 nm in Figs.~\ref{transmission_coefficients_T_d}(a), (b) and (c) for the temperature $T$ = 5 K, 10 K and 20 K, respectively.
+The surface conductivity is dependent on the temperature.
+Thus, the transmission coefficient is also dependent on the temperature.
+The transmission coefficient decreases significantly with the increasing temperature $T$.
+We show the transmission coefficient for the separation $d$ = 100 nm, 200 nm, and 500 nm in Figs.~\ref{transmission_coefficients_T_d}(d), (e) and (f).
+The transmission coefficient also decreases significantly with the increasing separation $d$.
+That is the surface charge effect on NFRET is surface-localized.
+The surface-charge-induced mode becomes less important with increasing the temperature and separation.